filakhtov/gentoo-use-docs/dev-libs/json-c.md

 # dev-libs/json-c

-### doc
-Pass the `-DBUILD_DOCUMENTATION=true` option to the cmake command.
-Use the Doxygen tool to generate the documentation in the HTML format from the annotations in the source files and install it into the system.

-It is safe to disable the flag.

 ### static-libs
 Pass the `-DBUILD_STATIC_LIBS=true` option to the cmake command.
 Build and install a statically linked version of the `libjson-c` library.